masashitanimura/2.0/pages/evowebservices/evowebservices_streamautorouting.md

                "token": "stream",
                "destination_uri": "192.168.2.3"
            }
        },
    ```

 In this configuration, all the localstreamnames with “**stream**” in the host EMS will forward the stream to the destination URI which is the *192.168.2.3*.

 To verify, do `listStreams` on the destination server.
-You should see all the streams pushed to the destination.​
+You should see all the streams pushed to the destination.